bentonglove/android-fundamental-one/modules/preface.md

 Students are encouraged to look for sources in internet to widen their understanding.
 Below are some great Android references:

 * [Android developer website](http://developer.android.com).
 Primary source for Android developers.
 Student can download Android Development Toolbox (ADT), find tutorials, API references and guides on Android app development.
-* Learning Android by Marko Gargenta.
+* [Learning Android by Marko Gargenta](http://shop.oreilly.com/product/0636920010883.do).
 This book offers easy to follow materials on Android with programming practice.
-Available [here](http://shop.oreilly.com/product/0636920010883.do)

 ## Course Notes

 This course notes are available in [github](https://github.com/devacademy/android-fundamental-one).

+## Instructors

+**Nurul Arif Setiawan.**

+Arif Setiawan has more than 10 years of experience in software development.
+He has worked on various software projects from desktop, server, web to mobile applications using many programming languanges and frameworks.
+He codes in C/C++, Java, C#, Objective-C, PHP, Javascript, HTML & CSS.

+His products are OrchidReader (software for processing exam